AI Screenr

 2

-Move round one off the plate
+Move round one away from developers

 3